We take your privacy seriously

 At Riminder, we commit to working with our Clients and their Applicants to help them fully understand and be compliant with the General Data Protection Regulation (“GDPR”) as enacted by the European Parliament and Council on the 27th of April 2016.
 We believe new requirements from GDPR are crucial, and our team has been carefully adapting our products, operations and contractual commitments for our Clients to be compliant with the new EU regulation.

 We pay close attention to protecting our Clients information and privacy.
-Because we are managing sensitive data like resumes and Applicants’ information, we have set ambitious and high safety standards that ensure that any information that may directly or indirectly identify our Users (i.e. Clients, Applicants or Visitors of our Websites), “personal information”, will be treated securely and confidentially, in compliance with applicable laws and regulations.
+Because we are managing personal data like resumes and Applicants’ information, we have set ambitious and high safety standards that ensure that any information that may directly or indirectly identify our Users (i.e. Clients, Applicants or Visitors of our Websites), “personal information”, will be treated securely and confidentially, in compliance with applicable laws and regulations.

 Scope of the policy